inktense/docker-mastery-for-nodejs/ultimate-node-dockerfile/README.md

 ## BONUS

 * Add a security scanner to test stage and test it.
-Trivy (replaced microscanner) [trivy](https://github.com/aquasecurity/trivy)
+Trivy (replaced microscanner) [trivy](https://github.com/aquasecurity/trivy) D
 * Add Best Practices from an earlier section, including:
   * Enable BuildKit and try a build.
   * Add tini to images so containers will receive shutdown signals.
+D
   * Enable the non-root Node.js user for all dev/prod images.
+D
   * You might need root user for test or scanning images depending on what you're doing (test and find out!)

 ## Things to test once finished to ensure it's working